 Taiwan suspends work, transport and classes as Typhoon Haikui slams into the island

-BEIJING — Taiwan suspended flights, rail transport and ferry services along with classes and outdoor events and urged workers to stay home on Sunday as Typhoon Haikui churned across the southern part of the island.
+BEIJING — Much of southern Taiwan came to a standstill Sunday as Typhoon Haikui churned over towns and farmland.
+Residents were urged to stay home and flights, rail transport, ferry services, classes and outdoor events were suspended, but there were no reports of injuries or serious damage.

-The typhoon made landfall in Taitung county on the Pacific-facing east coast around 3 p.m.
+The storm made landfall in Taitung county on the Pacific-facing east coast around 3 p.m.
 Sunday, bringing sustained winds of 96 mph and gusts of 120 mph.

 There appeared to be little serious damage, and some shops remained open, partly to dispose of locally grown fruits and vegetables that would otherwise go to waste.